NorthStarUAS/ImageAnalysis/README.md

    A series of front-end scripts that primarily pair with the lib directory for feature detection, matching, and scene assembly.

+## scripts/lib

+   Libraries of python modules with all the functionality that supports the higher level scripts.

 ## srtm